-Filters provide insurance after flushing and not as an alternative to flushing.
+Filters provide insurance after flushing, but they will never work as an alternative to flushing.

 Basic Chemical Principles

 The chemical properties of a solvent or cleaner will displace, dissolve, or in some way chemically alter the contamination on a surface.
 The physical properties of a solvent such as surface tension effects the fluids ability to penetrate small spaces, cracks, holes, and get between the contaminant and the surface to displace the contaminant.